Department of Defense police: Equipment

-DoD Police officers wear typical police style uniforms, more often than not in a shade of dark "L.A.P.D." blue.
+DoD police officers wear typical police style uniforms, more often than not in a shade of dark "L.A.P.D." blue.
 Pentagon Police wear a grey police uniform.
 Many installations now issue solid blue or black BDUs/TDUs for officers with cloth badges and name tapes.
 Badges and patches vary widely between agencies and installations.

-DoD officers carry a firearm, typically a M9 Beretta, spare ammunition, pepper spray, a police baton (typically an expandable ASP), a taser, handcuffs, radio, latex gloves, and other commonly seen police equipment.
+DoD officers carry a firearm, typically a M18 Sig Sauer, spare ammunition, pepper spray, a police baton (typically an expandable ASP), a taser, handcuffs, radio, latex gloves, and other commonly seen police equipment.
 Bulletproof vests are also issued.
 During higher threat conditions, officers could be equipped with Kevlar helmets and other protective equipment; along with rifles, carbines, and shotguns.

-DoD police vehicles vary widely, with vehicles ranging from Chevrolet Silverados, Chevrolet Tahoes, Ford Explorers, Dodge Chargers.
+DoD police vehicles vary widely, with vehicles including Chevrolet Silverados, Chevrolet Tahoes, Ford Explorers, and Dodge Chargers.
 However, most installations and agencies use the Chevrolet Impala or Ford Police Interceptor.
 Vehicles may be marked or unmarked and utilize emergency blue and red lights and sirens.
 Some vehicles are equipped with cages for prisoner transport, but not all.